poulou0/dock-os/README.md

 ### TODO

-* Make a dialog to create the .env
+* Make a dialog to create the .env + generate self-signed certs
 * Make a 'purge config' button for every entry when its stopped (and/or system prune -a --volumes https://docs.docker.com/engine/reference/commandline/system_prune/)